Unveiling MiO: The Truth Behind Its Safety & Health Effects

 Not everything on the shelves is 100% safe, and the FDA doesn’t necessarily go out of its way to tell you about the side effects of specific ingredients.
 It’s not that the FDA purposely withholds vital information from consumers, but it’s more about how they let some ingredients slide.

-Most ingredients in the popular Mio drink flavors are GRAF (generally recognized as safe) but adverse side effects have been documented in some consumers who used Mio water enhancers.
+Most ingredients in the popular MiO drink flavors are GRAF (generally recognized as safe) but adverse side effects have been documented in some consumers who used MiO water enhancers.
+This may leave you wondering if GRAF really means safe when those side effects occur.

 Well, just because something is generally recognized as safe doesn’t necessarily mean it’s safe for everyone.
 Therefore, the ingredients in this soda alternative may not qualify this product as being ‘healthier’ than other drink choices.
 It depends on the individual, the amount of additives, and the ingredients in question.

-Mio is not the best option for those who want to kick sugar and start eating healthy.
+MiO is not the best option for those who want to kick sugar and start eating healthy.
 This flavor additive is packed with artificial dyes, sweeteners, and addictive ingredients that can make a well-rounded diet out of the realm of possibility.
-For individuals who are striving for favorable nutrition, Mio can derail this quest.
+Those pursuing healthy nutrition might find MiO counterproductive.

 Artificial Dyes & Coloring

-Mio contains artificial dyes, which have been proven over the years to be detrimental to an optimal diet and can have potential side effects in some consumers.
-In 2010, a study conducted in the CSPI Report, Food Dyes: A Rainbow of Risks, showed that nine artificial dyes that the FDA approved in the United States for use in food and drink had the potential to cause hyperactivity and behavioral problems [1].
+MiO contains artificial dyes, which have been proven over the years to be detrimental to an optimal diet and can have potential side effects in some consumers.
+In 2010, a study conducted in the CSPI Report, Food Dyes: A Rainbow of Risks, showed that nine artificial dyes that the FDA approved in the United States for use in food and drink had the potential to cause hyperactivity and behavioral problems.1

-Furthermore, during the same year, Europe stated that most foods with artificial coloring and dyes must have a label with a warning of a risk of hyperactivity in children [2].
-Studies have shown that artificial dyes can cause many mental and physical changes in the body, such as ADHD, asthma, tumor growth, and depression
+Furthermore, during the same year, Europe stated that most foods with artificial coloring and dyes must have a label with a warning of a risk of hyperactivity in children.2 Studies have shown that artificial dyes can cause many mental and physical changes in the body, such as ADHD, asthma, tumor growth, and depression.

 Although the United States currently does not ban artificial food dyes, other countries worldwide claim there is enough scientific-based research that justifies getting rid of these artificial colorings in food and drinks.